Hollywood Flocks to Wyoming for Kanye West's Secret Album Listening Party

 His highly-anticipated musical comeback follows the 2016 cancellation of his Saint Pablo tour dates.
 Shortly thereafter, the 21-time Grammy winner was hospitalized for more than a week due to exhaustion and sleep deprivation.

-We can't wait to hear what Kanye has to say on his latest album!
+So, what did Kanye have to say on his latest album?
+Check out E!'s decoding of Ye here.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?